-Microsoft Security Essentials uses green, yellow and red color codes to designate the security status of your PC and a color-coded icon in the taskbar tells you at a glance if your attention is needed.
-It’s simple—when you’re green, you’re good.
-However, if there’s a red or yellow threat, Microsoft Security Essentials will alert you and recommend what to do (you can act directly from the notification area without having to enter the application).
+Microsoft Security Essentials uses green, yellow and red colour codes to designate the security status of your PC and a colour-coded icon in the taskbar tells you at a glance if your attention is needed.
+It’s simple – when you’re green, you’re good.
+However, if there’s a red or yellow threat, Microsoft Security Essentials will alert you and recommend what to do (you can act directly from the notification area without having to enter the app).

 Microsoft Security Essentials runs quietly in the background.
 You’ll only be alerted when there are specific actions to take.
 When you’re away or busy, Microsoft Security Essentials can take the default action on your behalf and you can open the program later to review and undo those actions if you wish.

 Microsoft Security Essentials is efficient and compact.
-Scans and updates are scheduled to run when the PC is idle and the software works in a way that your PC is still snappy when you’re using it.
-All this makes Microsoft Security Essentials friendly for all sorts of computers—your old PC, your new PC, your laptop, as well as your little netbook.
+Scans and updates are scheduled to run when the PC is idle and the software works in such a way that your PC is still responsive when you’re using it.
+All this makes Microsoft Security Essentials friendly for all sorts of computers – your old PC, your new PC, your laptop as well as your little netbook.

 Quick scan.
-On by default, a quick scan rapidly checks the areas malware is most likely to infect, including programs running in memory, system files, and the registry.
+On by default, a quick scan rapidly checks the areas that malware is most likely to infect, including programs running in memory, system files and the registry.